|

 heads did not touch, but the intention of a circle was

 obvious.
-Those seated were comfortably reclined with their eyes
+Those seated were performing shellwatch.

 2.

-This room occupied the highest level of the Director's Spire
+the highest level of the Director's Spire

 3.